anycode-pk/Goniec/README.md

 The bot can forward notifications of Discord messages to Messenger.

 ### Commands
 All bot commands start with '$'.
-For example, to use the member command, you would type `$member` followed by the specific query.
-- **$member Command**: Get information about AnyCode members.
-This command provides details about organization members.

-- **$history Command**: Retrieve the history of AnyCode.
-This command can display the server's history, achievements, or any relevant information.

-- **$info Command**: Get information about AnyCode.
-Use this command to learn more about the organization, its purpose, and guidelines.
+Type `$help` to get more infomation.

 ## Development

 The bot is designed with easy development in mind.
 You'll find predefined variables for server roles and channels within the codebase, making it straightforward to customize and extend the bot's functionality.
 The bot also includes robust logging to help you track its activities.